Prisms

 DO PRISMS CURE STRABISMUS?

-No. Prisms do not strengthen the eye muscles or move the eyes.
-They are more like a crutch that makes it easier for the misaligned eye to line up with the target.
+No. Prisms don’t make eye muscles stronger or move the eyes into place.
+They work more like a tool that helps the eyes line up better.

 WHAT TYPES OF PRISMS ARE AVAILABLE?